Emma Follis

-Emma Mary Follis (born 6 January 1992) is an English footballer who plays as a midfielder for Charlton Athletic in the FA Women's Championship.
+Emma Mary Follis (born 6 January 1992) is an English footballer who last played as a midfielder for Charlton Athletic in the FA Women's Championship.
 She has previously had spells at Birmingham City and Reading F.C., as well as loan spells in the US with Seattle Reign and Seattle Sounders Women.
 Follis has represented England at Under 19 and Under 23 level.

 Follis attended the University of Birmingham and played for the varsity team before graduating in 2013.

+After leaving Charlton at the end of her contract in 2023, Follis began focusing on a career in interior design.